rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 - Trying to understand why and how deep learning learns and generalizes.
 I'm sceptical of mathematically rigorous approaches working, but I'd love to be proven wrong.
-I'm also somewhat concerned about enhancing capabilities, but I (weakly) think understanding asymmetrically benefits alignment.
+I'm also somewhat concerned about enhancing capabilities, but I (weakly) think that many types of understanding asymmetrically benefit alignment.
 - [Interpretability][interprfp], particularly focused on decision making.
 This is probably only slightly underrated, but I don't see much work in this space.